Elementor and Core Framework

 Less is more

 One CSS framework often mentioned is Bootstrap and Elementor incorporates this anyway.
 But when you run Page Speed Insights you will often see recommendations to remove unused CSS so the last thing I wanted was some hugely bloated framework providing stuff I just don’t need.
 I want something lightweight that I could use as a library and didn’t have to memorise hundreds of variable names.
+Core Framework allows you to customise which classes you want to use so you can strip it down to just what you need.

 Keep CSS in one place

 Elementor Pro did allow you to add custom CSS directly onto a widget and this is what most developers would resort to but it does not make for an easily maintainable site – twelve months from now if you edit the site would you remember where the custom CSS is?
 The better approach is to have all of the CSS in one place and use classes to assign it to a particular widget.
 Elementor Pro previously allowed you to put custom CSS into Site Settings but this is not available in the new Essentials version.
 So the next best option is to put it into the Additional CSS of the theme.
 I tried this out with the Hello theme and found that the CSS was retained after upgrading the theme to a new version.
-But what I hate about that as a solution is that the CSS is embedded into you HTML exactly as it is laid out and it looks so unprofessional.
+But what I hate about that as a solution is that the CSS is embedded into your HTML exactly as it is laid out and it looks so unprofessional.
 I really want the CSS minimised at the very least and ideally in a CSS file that is referenced in the HTML header.

 Enter Core Framework.
-Now first up I should say that it doesn’t integrate well with Elementor but it does have good integration with Bricks.
-[This was another reason I was interested in a CSS framework as it’s highly recommended when using Bricks].
-In January 2023, Elementor launched version 3.10 which included custom units in numerous places.
-Developers immediately saw the benefit of being able to use the clamp function when defining font sizes to enable a responsive typography.
+Elementor doesn’t play as nicely with a CSS Framework as does Bricks but take a look at Elementor’s roadmap: “CSS Selectors: Group advanced settings in a class, manage them and apply them to any element across your website.”
+So it does look like Elementor will have better support in the future.
+But there are still advantages in using Core Framework today with Elementor.
+In January 2023, Elementor launched version 3.10 which included custom units in numerous places (font sizes, margins, padding etc.).
+Developers immediately saw the benefit of being able to use the CLAMP function when defining font sizes to enable a responsive typography.
 But custom units also allow you to add variables so you can make your website design driven by CSS variables if you want.

 Benefits of Core Framework with Elementor

-In reality I am not using Core Framework in this way.
-I have in fact disabled a huge amount of it because Elementor does a good job of providing global control of text, padding and widgets like buttons and images.
+Elementor does a good job of providing global control of text, padding and widgets like buttons and images.
 So where does Core Framework provide benefits?

 2. Line heights can also be defined using variables like –line-height-s, –line-height-m, etc.

-3. I can create my own padding variables and reuse them in all my projects
+3. I can create my own padding variables and reuse them in all my projects eg. –pad-m, –pad-l

 5. I can create a library of classes that I can reuse in my projects

-6. I can create classes that will allow me to have different button styles other than the default style from site settings
+6. I can create classes that will allow me to have different button styles other than the default style from Elementor site settings

 7. I can either copy the CSS or export it as a file